 Awards / Awards Ceremony

 The middle school and high school tournaments will be broken down into two divisions, based on school enrollment, previous success at the Boyceville Invitational, and respective state tournaments.
-New this year…medals will be awarded to the top four finishers in Division 1 and the top four finishers in division 2 in all 28 events in the high school tournament for the varsity level with exhibition (duplicate) medals being awarded for JV teams in all 28 events in both divisions.
-Medals will be awarded to the top three finishers in Division 1 and the top three finishers in Division 2 in all 23 events in the middle school tournament for the varsity level with exhibition (duplicate) medals being awarded for JV teams in all 23 events in both divisions.
-In addition, team trophies will be awarded to the top four teams in division 1 and the top four teams in division 2 of the high school tournament and the top three teams in division 1 and the top three teams in division 2 of the middle school tournament.
+Again this year…medals will be awarded to the top six finishers in Division 1 and the top six finishers in division 2 in all 28 events in the high school tournament.
+Medals will be awarded to the top five finishers in Division 1 and the top five finishers in Division 2 in all 28 events in the middle school tournament.
+In addition, team trophies will be awarded to the top six teams in division 1 and the top six teams in division 2 of the high school and middle school tournaments.
 National Scoring will be used to calculate team scores (1 point for 1st, 2 points for 2nd, etc…low score wins), and every teams’ five worst event scores will be dropped when calculating team scores, compensating for the five Wisconsin Science Olympiad events.
 Only one trophy can be earned by a school and coaches are asked to identify their “preferred team” to earn a trophy prior to competition in the event of multiple teams earning team awards.
 In the event that a school does not identify their “preferred team” the team with the lowest team number will earn the team trophy.
 A spirit award will be awarded to the high school team and the middle school team who displays the most positive team spirit, as voted on by the event supervisors.